Argentine farmers begin strike to protest hike on soy exports

 Fernandez de Kirchner is currently vice president to center-left President Alberto Fernandez.

-(Reporting by Maximilian Heath in Buenos Aires Writing by Cassandra Garrison Editing by Matthew Lewis)
+(Reporting by Maximilian Heath in Buenos Aires Writing by Cassandra Garrison, Marina Lammertyn and Hugh Bronstein Editing by Matthew Lewis and Cynthia Osterman)

 ((Cassandra.Garrison@thomsonreuters.com; +54 11 5544 6746;))